Find and identify the origin of a Windows 11 crash

 Use WhoCrashed to find out why your computer is crashing

-It is important to note that most computer crashes are caused by device driver or kernel module issues.
-This is because kernel errors generally do not cause blue screens on Windows computers unless they are configured to do so.
+It is important to note that most computer crashes are caused by problems with device drivers or kernel modules.
+This is because kernel errors generally do not cause a blue screen on computers Windows, unless they are configured to do so.
 However, these computers reboot unexpectedly.

-To identify the precise cause of a computer crash, it is possible to use useful software such as WhoCrashed.
+To identify the precise cause of a computer crash, it is possible to use useful software like WhoCrashed.
 The latter analyzes computer crash logs and turns them into an easy-to-understand analysis report.
-It is used to determine the causes of a blue screen of death, an untimely restart or other bugs.
+It helps determine the causes of a blue screen of death, an unexpected reboot or other bugs.

-Info: Note that WhoCrashed cannot always be 100% sure which drivers crashed your computer.
-Nevertheless, it is a handy tool for quickly identifying potential causes of a computer crash.
+Info: Note that WhoCrashed cannot always be 100% sure about which drivers crashed your computer.
+Nonetheless, it is a handy tool for quickly identifying potential causes of a computer crash.

 • First of all, Download and install WhoCrashed.